 #6 Stay Hydrated

 Staying hydrated is one of the best tips to stay healthy while traveling!
-Flights, long days in the sunshine and drinking more alcohol than normal are all ways that we can become dehydrated on a trip.
+Long Haul Flights, extended days in the sunshine and drinking more alcohol than normal are all ways that we can become dehydrated on a trip.

 How to stay hydrated while traveling is easy: consume more water!
 Hydration is especially important for how to stay healthy when flying – so start off your trip right and sip water from the get-go.
 During our travels, we always remember to bring water along – whether going on a walking tour, day trip or just down to the beach.